Leadership Academy is an interdisciplinary leadership development program for university-based and community-based health system professionals.

-Developed in partnership with the Penn State Smeal College of Business and Penn State Executive Programs, the Leadership Academy of Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine provides attendees (physicians, scientists, nurses and administrators) with the skills required to excel in strategic leadership and management roles in academic health centers and associated health care systems.
+Developed in partnership with Penn State Smeal College of Business and Penn State Executive Programs, Leadership Academy provides attendees with the skills required to excel in strategic leadership and management roles in academic health centers and associated health care systems.
+All health system leaders, including physicians, scientists, advanced practice clinicians, nurses and administrators are welcome to apply.

 Jump to topic